Iraqi insurgency (2003–2011): Abu Musab al-Zarqawi, al-Qaeda in Iraq, and Sunni jihadists

-The extent of Zarqawi's influence is a source of much controversy.
-Zarqawi was reported killed in action in March 2004 in "a statement signed by a dozen alleged insurgent groups".
+The extent of al-Zarqawi's influence was a source of much controversy. al-Zarqawi was reported killed in action in March 2004 in "a statement signed by a dozen alleged insurgent groups".
 His Jordanian family then held a funeral service on his behalf, although no body was recovered and positively identified.
-Iraqi leaders denied the presence of Zarqawi in Fallujah prior to the U.S. attack on that city in November 2004.
-Zarqawi's existence was even questioned.
+Iraqi leaders denied the presence of al-Zarqawi in Fallujah prior to the U.S. attack on that city in November 2004.
+Al-Zarqawi's existence was even questioned.